 The majority of people dealing with a family or domestic matter become wrapped up in the emotional “roller coaster” and will often overlook very basic common sense solutions to their problems.
 It can be very hard to think logically at these stressful times, but you need to remember that your legal team and investigative team are their to help you in your worst moments.
 If you have something that you think will help you, or that you think might be relevant, share it with your team.
 Often we have resources that can assist you that you never even knew existed.

-In short, if you are concerned about how much your family or domestic law investigation is going to cost you, the best way to help yourself is to sit down and write out: A) your goals of the investigation; B) your time frame to get answers; C) a truthful summary of the problem(s) and how you have or have not dealt with it/them to date.
-This will give you a chance to see where there are gaps in your information, and help you to focus on the big picture of what you need to know.
+In short, if you are concerned about how much your family or domestic law investigation is going to cost you… The best way to help yourself is to sit down and write out: A) your goals of the investigation; B) your time frame to get answers; C) a truthful summary of the problem(s) and how you have or have not dealt with it/them to date.
+This will give you a chance to see where there are gaps in your information.
+It will also help you to focus on the big picture of what you need to know.
 Doing this will help you and your investigator determine your requirements, their ability to provide you with answers, and most importantly, save time and money.